FelipePDS/nlw-valoriza/README.md

 $ cd nlw-valoriza
 ```

-### Download dependencies
+### Download Dependencies

-To download the dependencies to develop / run the API, download [Node.js]() and along with it you will have the NPM (Node Package Manager), and if you want to download with another Package Manager, add [Yarn]() (used only by preference)
+To download the dependencies to develop / run the API, download [Node.js](https://nodejs.org/en/download/) and along with it you will have the NPM (Node Package Manager), and if you want to download with another Package Manager, add [Yarn](https://yarnpkg.com/lang/en/docs/install/) (used only by preference)

 Perform the following command inside the project directory: